Skip to content

 South Korea flagSouth Korea

-Tipping is not part of local culture.
-Pay the bill as shown; staff may refuse or return tips.
+Tipping is not expected in South Korea.
+Pay the bill as shown; additional tipping may cause confusion.

 No tipping culture